Published on November 1st, 20160

 TINA.org provided information to the consumer protection officials regarding several of these deceptive marketing issues following its own investigation of MyPillow and subsequent warning letter to the company earlier this year.
 The California agreement stems from a lawsuit filed last month by the Alameda County District Attorney and nine other counties that focused on MyPillow’s unsubstantiated claims to treat conditions such as insomnia, sleep apnea and fibromyalgia and the company’s cozy relationship with the National Sleep Foundation.
 The lawsuit alleged that MyPillow “knew or reasonably should have known” that the marketing claims were likely to mislead consumers.

-“Companies making millions from unsupported health claims that are warned by TINA.org to halt their deceptive marketing practices are going to pay a price if they don’t comply,” said TINA.org Executive Director Bonnie Patton.
+“Companies making millions from unsupported health claims that are warned by TINA.org to halt their deceptive marketing practices are going to pay a price if they don’t comply,” said TINA.org Executive Director Bonnie Patten.

 MyPillow mired in legal challenges